My Finance

 • V(t) annual realized volatility for the S&P for year t.

+3. Total Returns.
+We continue this blog post.
 Compute total nominal geometric returns for the S&P 500: Q(t) = \ln(S(t) + D(t)) - \ln S(t-1) for year t.
 Below is the graph of returns 1928-2025.

 Now plot the autocorrelation function for these total returns Q. And another autocorrelation function for their absolute values |Q|.
 Both plots are below, and both are consistent with the white noise hypothesis.
 It is surprising that we, in fact, do not have to divide total returns by annual volatility to make it white noise.